 Companies or individuals who intend to sell or supply a cosmetic product in Singapore are required to notify the HSA.
-Before submitting a notification, they shall check that the ingredients in the cosmetic product comply with the requirements of the Annexes of ASEAN Cosmetic Directive (ACD) and the labelling requirements.
+Before submitting a notification, they shall check that the ingredients in the cosmetic product comply with the requirements of the Annexes of ASEAN Cosmetic Directive (ACD) and the labelling requirements, and apply for a Client Registration and Identification Service (CRIS) account.
 The notification shall be submitted by using the online Pharmaceutical Regulatory Information System (PRISM).
 An acknowledgement of notification email will be auto-generated and sent to the applicant's email address if notification has been submitted successfully.
 Only after the acknowledgement is received the product can be supplied.

 Subsequent retention of the notification (re-notification) is required every year if the cosmetic product continues to be supplied in the market.